Key Tournament Rules

 3. ELIGIBILITY OF PLAYERS

-3.1 Although there is no limit to the number of players in a squad, a minimum of 10 of the players nominated by the club must be capable of playing in front row forward positions.
-All such players must, on registration, be fully and properly registered with their club and Union and available to play for the club from that date.
+3.1 Each club must nominate a squad, however, there is no limit on the number of players nominated at first registration of the season.
+A minimum of 10 of the players nominated by the club must be capable of playing in front row forward positions.
+The First Registration deadline is midday (GMT) on Thursday 19 November 2020 and all players must be fully and properly registered with their club and Union.

 3.2 A club must nominate a squad of between 19 and 23 players for each match.